Report: Christian Wilkins agrees to Raiders contract after 49ers interest

 Report: Christian Wilkins agrees to Raiders contract after 49ers interest originally appeared on NBC Sports Bay Area

-You can cross Christian Wilkins off the list of splash signings the 49ers might be poised to make to bolster their defensive line in the aftermath of Arik Armstead's expected release.
+Christian Wilkins can be crossed off the list of splash signings the 49ers might be poised to make to bolster their defensive line in the aftermath of Arik Armstead's expected release.

-Wilkins agreed to terms with the Las Vegas Raiders on a four-year $110 million contract, NFL Network's Ian Rapoport reported on Monday, citing sources.
+Wilkins agreed to terms with the Las Vegas Raiders on a four-year, $110 million contract that includes $84.75 million in guaranteed money, NFL Network's Ian Rapoport reported Monday, citing sources.

 Splash: One of the top free agents is off the market, as #Dolphins star DT Christian Wilkins is headed to the #Raiders, sources say.